A projector screen with holes in it

 The concept of using perforations on projector screens is not new.
 It has been used since the early 20th century, and over time it has evolved into a more advanced and sophisticated technology with a range of different materials and sizes.
 Historically, the earliest screens had holes that were punched directly into the material, using a process known as “perforation”.
 This process relied on the mechanical strength of the screen to hold up against the stress of the perforation, and was limited by the size of the holes that could be created.

-See also How to Mount Tv 65 Inch
+See also How to Hide Cords From Tv Mount

 Over time, however, new technologies have emerged, allowing for improved materials and techniques that have dramatically increased the number and size of the holes that can be used.
 Additionally, modern screens can be coated with special materials to maximize reflectivity and reduce light scattering, creating an even more immersive viewing experience for the audience.